 Canada is one of 87 countries to have ratified (formally agreed to) this treaty.
 The UN’s hope is that ratification will mean that individual countries start to implement laws or regulations to limit and/or prevent companies and individuals from dumping harmful substances into the ocean.

-Two of the key pollution prevention sections are section 36(3) and section 35.
+Two of the key pollution prevention sections of the Fisheries Act are section 36(3) and section 35.
 Section 36(3) states that no person shall deposit or permit the deposit of a harmful substance of any type in water frequented by fish or in any place where depositing the harmful substance could enter water frequented by fish.
 Section 35 prevents any person from carrying on any work, undertaking or activity that results in the harmful alteration, disruption or destruction of fish habitat.
 These sections prescribe limits on how Canadian waters can be utilized.

 Two Types of Regulation

 Anti-dumping laws, and other pollution prevention laws, are known as command or control types of regulation.
 These are bans, or semi-bans, of a particular action or regulations that otherwise attempt to control individual behaviour.

 One critique of command or control type regulations is how difficult it can be to enforce these laws.
 In cases of large-scale environmental regulations such as control of the ocean, enforcement is extremely difficult.
 Who will make sure that each country, province, or even company is pulling their own weight and enforcing the rules – what will the international community or the federal government do if one party is not cooperating?
 What about parties that do not have the means to uphold their portion of the deal?